EseAlli/vivians-portfolio/README.md

 ### Usage
 The website is designed to be easy to use and navigate.
 Simply click on the navigation menu at the top of the page to jump to different sections of the website.
 To read one of the writer's articles, click on the card for that article and the full article will be displayed.

-### Contributing
-If you would like to contribute to this project, feel free to submit a pull request with your changes.
-Please ensure that any changes you make are in keeping with the clean and simple design of the website.

 ### Credits
 The website uses the following libraries and frameworks: